-The purpose of this Financial Report is to comply with the requirements of the Netherlands Authority for the Financial Markets.
+The purpose of this Financial Report is to comply with the requirements of the Guernsey Financial Services Commission.

 Deloitte LLP has been retained to serve as the independent auditor for AP Alternative Assets and the Investment Partnership.
 The address of Deloitte LLP in Guernsey is Regency Court, Glategny Esplanade, St. Peter Port, Guernsey, Channel Islands, GY1 3HW.